 At our Sequence Listing Company, we specialize exclusively in creating perfect patent sequence listings for biotechnology and pharmaceutical companies.
 Founded by patent attorneys and bioinformatics specialists with over 10 years of experience, we understand the critical intersection of scientific innovation and intellectual property protection.
 Our dedicated team has helped hundreds of companies successfully navigate the complex regulatory requirements of sequence listings across global patent offices.
 We combine technical precision with regulatory expertise to ensure your valuable innovations receive the protection they deserve without delays or complications.

-A sequence listing contains nucleotide and/or amino acid sequences disclosed in a patent application and forms part of the description.
-It includes descriptive information about each sequence, known as annotations, and conforms to the requirements of the relevant WIPO standard (ST.25 or ST.26).
-It allows the sequence data of an invention to be searchable within an IP office and in publicly available databases (e.g., INSDC databases).
+A sequence listing is a document that is used to provide the nucleotide and amino acid sequences that are disclosed in a patent application.
+It is the part of the description of the patent application.
+The sequence listing contains annotations that tell about the sequence and they are the equivalence to the WIPO standard for the relevant part (ST.25 or ST.26).
+It is a means for an invention’s sequence data to be searchable within an IP office and in publicly available databases (e.g., INSDC databases).

 Effectual Services is an award-winning Intellectual Property (IP) management advisory & Consulting firm.